What is bankruptcy?

 How do I declare bankruptcy?

-Typically, you would contact a Trustee to discuss your options; if you decide bankruptcy is the best option for you, the Trustee will help you prepare the required paperwork to start the process.
+Typically, you would contact a Licensed Insolvency Trustee (LIT) to discuss your options; if you decide bankruptcy is the best option for you, the Licensed Insolvency Trustee will help you prepare the required paperwork to start the process.

 What are the alternatives to bankruptcy?